liatrio/autogov-workflows/README.md

 - `blob-artifact-name` (optional, string, default: 'blob-build-artifact'): The name of the blob(s) built from the build-blob action.
 - `show-summary` (optional, boolean, default: true): Whether to attach a list of generated attestations to the workflow run summary page.
 - `workflow-runner-label` (optional, string, default: 'ubuntu-latest'): The label used for runner/OS selection.
-- `github-token` (optional, string, default: ''): The GitHub token set throughout the reuseable workflow including the composite (build) action.
+- `github-token` (optional, string, default: ''): The GitHub token set throughout the reusable workflow including the composite (build) action.

 #### `.github/workflows/rw-lp-verify.yaml`

 - `blob-artifact-id` (optional, string, default: ${{ inputs.build-type == 'blob' && github.event.needs.build.outputs.blob-artifact-id }})
 - `cert-identity` (optional, string, default: '<https://github.com/liatrio/liatrio-gh-autogov-workflows/.github/workflows/rw-hp-attest-image.yaml_or_rw-hp-attest-image.yaml@refs/heads/main>'): The certificate identity of the signer workflow, or builder, used in the verify job to ensure artifacts and attestations can be verified against the source repository and correct workflow using the gh-cli (e.g. --cert-identity flag).
 If verifying an image, the workflow name should be rw-<permissions_path>-attest-image.yaml, if verifying blob(s), the workflow name should be rw-<permissions_path>-attest-blob.yaml.
-- `github-token` (optional, string, default: ''): The GitHub token set throughout the reuseable workflow including the composite (build) action.
+- `github-token` (optional, string, default: ''): The GitHub token set throughout the reusable workflow including the composite (build) action.
 - `workflow-runner-label` (optional, string, default: 'ubuntu-latest'): The label used for runner/OS selection.

 #### `.github/workflows/rw-lp-run-opa.yaml`